-The Power Amplifier page contains detailed status information for the internal power amplifier.
-Note that STXe PAs only takes up one column, but the page is sized to allow the display of multiple PAs, as in 2, 3, and 5kW STX LP Gen II systems.
+The power amplifier page contains detailed status information for the internal power amplifier.
+Note that STXe PAs only take up one column, but the page is sized to display multiple PAs, as in 2,3, and 5kW STX LP Gen II systems as well as the STX10 HP.

-The measurement meters displayed scale with the PA type as appropriate.
-For instance, the maximum scale for 60W PAs is 70W while the maximum scale for 500W PAs is 550W.
+Measurement meter displays scale with PA type as necessary.
+For example the maximum scale for 60W PAs is about 70W while the maximum scale for 500W PAs is about 550W.